redhat-appdev-practice/service-mesh-installation/README.md

-## Consultant 360 OCP Infrastructure
+## Installing Service Mesh Operator and Control Plane

-This playbook will create all the resources required for the consultant 360 application.
+This playbook will create all the resources required running Service Mesh on a cluster.

 [https://console-openshift-console.apps.shared-dev.dev.openshift.opentlc.com/](OCP 4.1 Cluster)